garethjudson/basher/README.md

 other options:
   -h --help                     display this help message

-  -b --requestBody              the body of the request to send with the request -c --concurrentRequestCount   the number of requests to send concurrently, default 20 -f --outputFileNameSuffix     file the reponse body, default 'output', resulting in ouput in the output directory of "\${id}_\${outputFileNameSuffix}"
+  -b --requestBody              the body of the request to send with the request (supports a file with '@./filepath' syntax) -c --concurrentRequestCount   the number of requests to send concurrently, default 20 -f --outputFileNameSuffix     file the reponse body, default 'output', resulting in ouput in the output directory of "\${id}_\${outputFileNameSuffix}"
   -k --contentType              the value to put the in the contentType header, default is application/json